Homepage 1

 Little sprigs of holly for trees, a small sheet of perspex then make it look like a frozen pond.

-with a base of crinkled crepe paper, dotted with glue and then sprinkled with silver tinsel.
+The Snow Garden can become a Christmas Garden with a few added bits and pieces. with a base of crinkled crepe paper, dotted with glue and then sprinkled with silver tinsel.
 Use silver baubles as decoration arrange them as a mountain range.

 Then there is a Fairy Garden, make little toadstools by cutting the inner roll off a roll of tinfoil into three inch lengths, glue half egg shells on top of each piece.
 Leave to dry and then paint them with pretty colours.

-I am sure if you look through Diddilys stories and rhymes you will see many
+I am sure if you look through Diddilys stories and rhymes you will see many pictures that you can follow.

 Here are a few toadstools you might like to copy.
-Use feathers as ferns, if you can't find
+Use feathers as ferns, if you can't find any coloured ones, get white ones and dip them in food colouring.

 Stink Bombs to Make